 Adam leads in the area of music, working with our musicians and singers, and convenes many of our worship services.

-Joslyn produces our board minutes, assists with the leadership of our Wednesday afternoon home group, and participates in our Wednesday morning prayer gathering.
+Joslyn is part of our pastoral care team, produces our board minutes, assists with the leadership of an afternoon home group, and participates in our Wednesday morning prayer gathering.

 Graham assists Ernie with property matters, as well as being part of the Harrietville home group.

 Child Safe Standards – Bright Church of Christ